CONTACT: Katharine Eaton

 (202) 463-2436, firstname.lastname@example.org

-Winners of the 2015 PPA Student Design Challenge will be announced at a luncheon on Sep.
-28 at PACKEXPO in Las Vegas.
+Winners of Student Design Challenge announced at PACKEXPO

-For more information about the PPA Student Design Challenge, visit paperboardpackaging.org.
+For more information about the PPA Student Design Challenge, visit www.paperboardpackaging.org.

 # # #